-5. Future changes in accounting policies:
+4. Future changes in accounting policies:

-In May 2014, the FASB issued amendments to clarify the principles of recognizing revenue and to develop a common revenue standard that would remove inconsistencies in revenue requirements, leading to improved comparability of revenue recognition practices across entities and industries.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued amendments to clarify the principles of recognizing revenue and to develop a common revenue standard that would remove inconsistencies in revenue requirements, leading to improved comparability of revenue recognition practices across entities and industries.
 The amendments stipulate that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Additional disclosure will also be required about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments, and assets recognized from costs incurred to obtain or fulfill a contract.
-These amendments will be effective for public entities for reporting periods beginning after December 15, 2016.
-The Company is in the process of evaluating the impact of the adoption of the amendments on the Company's financial position, results of operations and cash flows.
+In August 2015, the FASB issued an update deferring the effective date of the new revenue standard by one year.
+The new guidance will be effective for public entities for fiscal years beginning after December 15, 2017 instead of the originally contemplated effective date of December 15, 2016.
+The Company is currently evaluating the new guidance to determine the impact it will have on the Company's financial position, results of operations and cash flows.